justgord/blksimjs/README.md

 * uses single sha256 bit hash for ids
 * uses an easy Proof-of-work [ 256 tries on average to get a block hashs with '00' leading bytes ]
 * uses node.js byte buffers for transactions and blocks
-* runs around 7000 tps on i5 laptop
+* runs around 7000 tps on i5 laptop [ uses a lot of ram ]
+* simple transactions - spend from one addr to one other addr with change [ uses vinps, vouts ]
+* blocks contain hashids of transactions, but not actual tx bodies

 ## Motivation